frankshaka/vuex-class-modules-sample/README.md

 `vuex-class-modules` avoid this drawback and allows us to create as many as module instances of a single module class.
 This provides great flexibility for us to organize our test cases.

 P.S.
 I spent some time setting up an environment for testing module classes defined using `vuex-class-modules`.
 The trickiest part is to transpile all `node_modules/vuex-class-modules/lib/*.js` files when executing tests, because these files are not plain JavaScript (e.g. `export { Action } from './actions'` in `vuex-class-modules/lib/index.js`) which cause fatal errors.
-I finally solved it by whitelisting all .js files in `vuex-class-modules` for transformation and setting `ts-jest/presets/js-with-ts` as the Jest preset with `"allowJs": true` in TypeScript configuration for the testing environment.
+I finally solved it by whitelisting all these files for transformation in Jest configuration and setting `ts-jest/presets/js-with-ts` as the Jest preset with `"allowJs": true` in the TypeScript configuration for testing.